gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/index.md

 Tutorials: Overview
 ===

-These tutorials are intended for developers who wish to write rich AJAX applications using Google Web Toolkit.
+These tutorials are intended for developers who wish to write rich AJAX applications using GWT.
 You might be a Java developer who would like to be able to apply the software engineering principles of object-oriented programming and leverage the tools in your Java IDE when writing applications for the web.
 Or you might be a JavaScript guru curious about GWT's ability to generate highly optimized JavaScript.

 Although a knowledge of HTML, CSS, and Java is assumed, it is not required to run these tutorials.